deividribeiro/deividribeiro.github.io/_posts/2025-08-24-BottleFeedingTimeSeries.md

 </figure>
 <br>

 I could keep trying several version of the model orders.
 To automate the search, I tried **autoARIMA**, which scans through parameter combinations and returns the best model by information criteria.
-The results often converged on odd specifications like ARIMA(1,1,1)(1,1,1) or ARIMA(1,1,1)(1,1,0), which hinted that the data didn’t match clean seasonal cycles.
+The results often converged on odd specifications like ARIMA(1,1,1)(1,1,1) or ARIMA(1,1,1)(1,1,0) (where are the second order parameters I expected?), which hinted that the data didn’t match clean seasonal cycles.

 In the end, I stuck with the most stable model and generated 14-day forecasts.
 The predictions worked well for the earlier parts of the dataset but deteriorated in recent periods.
-This may be due to small sample sizes or noisy data—occasional logging mistakes or “weird days” where the baby deviated from routine.
+This may be due to small sample sizes or noisy data, or from occasional logging mistakes or “weird days” where the baby deviated from routine.

 <figure style="text-align: center;">
     <img src="/assets/images/simple_arima_forecast.png"
         alt="ARIMA 14-Day Forecast" width="100%">
     <img src="/assets/images/sarima_forecast.png"
         alt="SARIMA 14-Day Forecast" width="100%">
     <figcaption style="text-align: center;"><i> Forecast of bottle amounts over the next 14 days.
-Early predictions fit well, while later points diverge. </i></figcaption>
+Early predictions fit well, while later points diverge.
+This forecast grows, while in the previous regression model it decreased. </i></figcaption>
 </figure>
 <br>